 Accent Reduction is the process of understanding how a person’s spoken English differs from General American speech.
 General American is a term for the way the majority of American’s speak.
 It is an accent which does not have any distinct regional or ethnic characteristics.

 Whether from another country, or from another region of the United States, some people wish to sound closer to the accent that most American's speak.
 This can be for reasons of employment opportunities, basic understandability, or for other personal reasons.
+It can also be for an acting role.

 THE PROCESS OF ACCENT REDUCTION